Skip to main content

 Install the C++ SDK

-1. Include the following in your app's CMakeLists.txt file:
+2. Include the helper in your app's CMakeLists.txt file:

 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_SOURCE_DIR}/cmake")